 Principles and techniques of intravenous therapy.
 Students learn theory, the management of clients receiving I.V.
 Therapy and the complications and risks involved with this therapy.
 Course complies with the State Board of Vocational Nurse Guidelines; upon successful completion, participants receive a state-issued certificate in I.V.
 Therapy.
-This is a short-term course.

-NURSNG 098 SPECIAL TOPICS IN HEALTH CARE
+NURSNG 098 SPECIAL TOPICS IN HEALTHCARE